 Focusing on the body’s sensations will keep you grounded while giving you time to restart how you feel, release muscle tension, and find your breath.

 Your breath plays an important role in dictating internal processes between your brain and body, which is why Spire focuses so much on breath.
 The good news is that breathing is an automatic function that we can control.

 Mindful breathing means taking the reins back on this automatic body function and bringing awareness to each inhale and exhale.
 When you’re feeling anxious, you’ll feel your breath quicken.
 Instead of focusing on the anxiety and negative thoughts, notice your breath.
 Feel it come in, feel it come out.
 Let it slow down.

 If you need help getting your breath back, consider using a breathing guide like our Visual Breath Guide.
 Guided meditations, visual or auditory, are particularly helpful in that they provide a technical “coach” that walks you through body scans and practices.

 Mindfulness practice is a wonderful tool for stress relief too.
 Take a closer look at how mindfulness works to reduce stress with our beginner’s guide to Stress Reduction.

 Less Anxiety, More Joy

 When you stop letting anxiety prevent you from making decisions or moving forward, you open yourself up to more opportunities for happiness.
-Practicing either of these meditation techniques can help you with that.
-Regular meditation, with either of these methods, trains your brain to move past anxious moments and discover calm with each breath.
+Practicing this meditation technique can help you with that.
+Regular meditation trains your brain to move past anxious moments and discover calm with each breath.
 Give meditation a try; it could lead to even more joy in your life.